maxsunc/maxsunc/README.md

 - My website: [https://sunmax.netlify.app](https://sunmax.netlify.app/)

+- 2nd Year Computer engineering Student at the university of Waterloo!

 - 🎮 All of my games are available at [https://ratweeb.itch.io/](https://ratweeb.itch.io)

--

 - 📫 How to reach me **m43sun@uwaterloo.ca**